Search our Child Care Provider Database

 Eligibility

 Eligibility for HS/EHS is determined by household income and the child’s exposure to other social and environmental risk factors.
 HS/EHS emphasize a comprehensive approach to promoting each child’s health and development.
-Enrollment eligibility is dependent on the parent’s or guardian’s compliance with home visits and other supplemental experiences outside of the classroom.
+To be eligible for HS/EHT, families must receive home visits and participate in other supplemental experiences outside of the classroom.

 Head Start/Early Head Start Standards